For all the talk about tax changes at the end of the year, many people are still left wondering what it means for them.

 6. Charitable gifts.
 Donations to charity may ease your tax burden, but only if you have the right documentation.
 Cash contributions -- regardless of the amount -- require a canceled check or dated receipt.
 Any contribution of $250 or more requires bank or payroll deduction records or a written acknowledgment from the charity.
 Noncash contributions valued at more than $5,000 generally require an appraisal.

 7. Education costs.
 Up to $2,500 in interest on loans for qualified higher education expenses may be deductible if your adjusted gross income is less than $75,000 ($150,000 if you're married and filing a joint return).
-A portion of your tuition and fees may be deductible if your adjusted gross income is $80,000 or less ($160,000 on a joint return).
-There are also two tax credits for college costs: the American Opportunity Credit and the Lifetime Learning Credit (See IRS Publication 970).
+There are also three other programs that allow you to either deduct qualifying education expenses from your income, or directly from your tax owed.

 9. Health insurance.
 Self-employed taxpayers get a break on one of their biggest financial headaches.
 In general, they may be able to deduct all of their health insurance premiums.